 Students must ensure to submit their application to Alberta Education for certification.
 For more information, visit: Application Process.

 Once final 500-level grades have come in, the Undergraduate Programs in Education office will audit student transcripts to ensure that all necessary certification requirements have been met, and will then electronically recommend students for certification directly to Alberta Education.
 The list of recommended students will also be submitted to the Alberta Teachers' Association Teacher Qualifications Service for salary assessment purposes.
-This generally occurs around mid-May.
+This generally occurs in May/June.
 Students will be notified once these recommendations have been uploaded.